logo2

 Newspaper ad - Jan 1901

-The 1901 Polk directory listed the Hancock Liquor Co. as a saloon at 301 Quincy St. (1).
-The firm consisted of A. L. and Ray Levy, and Henry M. and Ida Feldman (1).
-The 1900 Sanborn map shows the saloon on the northwest corner with Ravine St. In Jul 1900, they were preparing to enlarge their business by taking up the entire first floor of the building (12).
-This meant that Justice C. O. Olivier would have to move his grocery store and office to another location (12).
-In Jun 1902, the company expanded further by taking over the storeroom in the Olivier building formerly occupied by the Langier Music Co.
+The 1900 Sanborn map showed the saloon on the northwest corner with Ravine St. In Jul 1900, they were preparing to enlarge their business by taking up the entire first floor of the building (12).
+This meant that Justice C. O. Olivier needed to move his grocery store and office to another location (12).
+The company expanded further in Jun 1902 by taking over the storeroom in the Olivier building formerly occupied by the Langier Music Co.
 (24,25).
 The 1907 map showed the expansion and displacement of the grocery and music stores.
 The 1907 map also shows that the street addresses were re-numbered.

 Sanborn map - Jun 1900